What is Market Value (Cost)

 Buyer #2

-- 123 Main St is located:
+- 1234 Main St is located:

-- 25 minutes from Buyer #2’s work and church
+- 25 minutes from work and church

-In this example, Buyer #1 has plenty of reasons why 123 Main St could have a higher value to him than to Buyer #2.
-What if Buyer #1 didn’t get this house, and later found out that he only missed it by $5,000? $5,000 is not a small amount of money in some regards.
 However, that works out to about $25-$30 per month difference in mortgage payment.
 If Buyer #1 settles for a house much further away from his daily routine, he’s likely spending way more than $25-$30/mo just in gas alone.
-Plus, the loss of personal time he could have re-invested with his mother, but is instead driving more everyday.
+Plus, he loses personal time he could have spent with his mother, but is instead driving further every day.
 I always encourage buyers to keep this in mind.

 Justin Rollheiser – REALTOR®